villano-lab/ntransporter/boundary_conditions/README.md

 $g\hspace{5ex}E_g\hspace{5ex}\phi_g$

-That is, the group number (including group zero, for which the flux is zero), the group lower bound, and the group flux separated by spaces.
+That is, the group number (including group zero, for which the flux is zero), the group lower bound, and the group flux, separated by spaces.

 **Arguments:**